 Again, remember to teach with mild correction and to praise and reward…a lot!!

-Since we have a new puppy, I have taken the time to write up a New Puppy Handbook that includes more posts of information on how to raise a puppy.
-Most of my information comes from my own knowledge from raising our lab puppy Jett and from the AKC newsletter I received.
+Since we have a new puppy, I have taken the time to write up a New Puppy Handbook that includes more information on how to raise a puppy.
+Most of my information comes from my knowledge from raising our lab puppy Jett and the AKC newsletter I received.